SSOO-uc3m/OS-Week-7/README.md

 Write a program that adds values in concurrency using threads.

-- The program declares a global variable sum_total
+- The program declares a global variable total_addition
 - A procedure called ``add`` that increments ```total_addition``` by 100 using an intermediate local variable, sleeps for a second, and assigns the internal variable to ```total_addition```.
 - The main then creates 10 threads ``add``, waits for them to finish, prints the computed sum value, and terminates.